 If you've been injured or had your vehicle damaged after any kind of traffic accident in Virginia, now is probably a good time to understand your legal options.
-In this article, we'll discuss a number of state laws that could have a big impact on any car accident claim you decide to make in Virginia, and we'll look at the legal obligations of drivers when it comes to reporting a crash.
+In this article, we'll look at the legal obligations of drivers when it comes to reporting a crash, and we'll discuss a number of state laws that could have a big impact on any car accident claim you decide to make in Virginia, including:

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.